| History

 his family lived there a decade or more, then moved back to Ohio.
 The

 cabin remains, an echo of what must have been a remarkable experience.
+One of the earliest settlers to describe

 the beauty of the red rock country around Arches was Loren “Bish” Taylor,